Skip to Content

 Ventura’s Atrium

-I prefer the design style of Iona’s atrium but I know that many people have described it as being like an airport or like a shopping centre.
+I prefer the design style of Iona’s atrium, but many people have described it as being like an airport or a shopping centre.

-The wood and colours in Ventura’s atrium is something that dates to the ship to the late 2000s.
+The wood and colours used in Ventura’s atrium date the ship back to the late 2000s.

-P&O’s Ventura had a big refit in 2018 and this is probably why.
-The actual fittings and furnishings on Ventura probably aren’t that much older than Ionas.
+P&O’s Ventura had a big refit in 2018, which is probably why.
+The actual fittings and furnishings on Ventura probably aren’t much older than Ionas.

 Iona and Ventura’s Decor Differs